Parking Lot Premises Liability

 Owners of apartment complexes, restaurants, retail stores, hotels, and other for-profit and nonprofit businesses owe their visitors and patreons a duty to keep their premises reasonably safe — even their parking lots.
 Similarly, commercial parking lots also have legal duties to abide by.

-Anyone who rightfully parks in these lots, commercial or not, can be seen as expected “invitees,” or people who are invited to conduct business in benefit of the owner of the property.
+Those who park in these lots, regardless of whether it is commercial or not, are identified as “invitees” or individuals who are invited to business-related events or meetings with the owner of the property.
 A duty of care for a property owner essentially encompasses any actions that a reasonable property owner should take or should have taken in similar circumstances.
-Therefore, a property owner may be held liable for failing to maintain their premises in safe conditions if someone is injured, sexually assaulted, or killed because of their negligence.
+Therefore, a property owner will be held responsible for lack of property maintenance if an individual is injured, killed, or sexually assaulted.

 In essence, a property owner or manager is always responsible for the safety of their premises, even if they delegate maintenance tasks to an employee or hire an independent party who is then found guilty of negligence.
 This includes maintenance or repairs.
 As a customer or “visitor,” the last thing on their minds should be whether they can safely get from their home to the grocery store’s parking lot, and back.